 Victorian Nightgowns - What

-could be more lovely and romantic than Victorian sleepwear?
+could be more romantic and feminine than Victorian sleepwear?
 We

 simply can’t get enough of the sweeping silhouette, the delicate

-we’ve put together our top tips for selecting this romantic sleepwear style that has become so popular.
+we’ve put together our top tips for this romantic sleepwear style that has become so popular.

-the woman who wants to indulge without thinking twice about the cost,
+the woman who loves the best of the best and wants to indulge without thinking twice about the cost,

 here’s what to look for in a luxury version of the Victorian